 Internet and Program Use

-The IRS does allow a partial deduction for expenses required for the business operations that might be used for personal activities.
+The IRS does allow a partial deduction for expenses required for business operations that might be used for personal activities.
 A primary example of this is the internet.

 The percent used for streaming is deductible.
 This is the case with all the equipment or bills that may be present.